jup-ag/terminal/README.md

 ### Typescript Support

-Since Jupiter Terminal is not published on npm, and are only importable via CDN, to get proper typing, you can create a typing decalarion `jupiter-terminal.d.ts` file in your project, and copy the contents in [src/types/index.d.ts](https://github.com/jup-ag/terminal/blob/main/src/types/index.d.ts)
+Since Jupiter Terminal is not published on npm, and are only importable via CDN, to get proper typing, you can create a typing declaration `jupiter-terminal.d.ts` file in your project, and copy the contents in [src/types/index.d.ts](https://github.com/jup-ag/terminal/blob/main/src/types/index.d.ts)

 ```tsx
 declare global {